 When most people think of the Victorian Era, they think of high society with fancy clothes and ornate homes.
 What they don’t often think about are the professions that were necessary to keep that lifestyle running smoothly.

 One such profession was chimney sweeping.
-Chimney sweeps were an essential part of life in the Victorian Era, and this article will take a look at their history and what their job entailed.
+They didn’t have electricity or fancy central heating systems in this age.
+Coal, peat and wood were the main sources of heat, fuel and maintaining safe fireplaces was dirty business.
+Victorian chimney sweeps were an essential part of life in the Victorian Era, and this article will take a look at their history and what their job entailed.

-In Victorian times they did not have central heating to keep their homes warm and each room in the house would have had a fireplace to burn coal for heating.
+In Victorian times they did not have central heating to keep their homes warm like we have today.
+Each room in the house would have had a fireplace to burn primarily coal for heating.
+In the country, wood and sometimes peat was more common, but in the cities of industry, coal was the main source of fuel.

 The main reason that chimneys needed to be swept was because soot and ash from burning coal built up over time.
 This soot and ash could cause several problems, including: